Drew Waters Preview, Player Props: Royals vs. White Sox

 Drew Waters At The Plate

-- Waters has six doubles, five triples, eight home runs and 22 walks while hitting .231.
+- Waters is batting .235 with six doubles, five triples, eight home runs and 22 walks.

+- Waters will look to extend his four-game hitting streak.
+He's batting .278 in his last games.

-- Waters has an RBI in 20 of 74 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Waters has driven home a run in 21 games this season (28.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.